-(vii) Check list contains the instruction to be followed by the
+(vii) Che eck list contains the instruction to be followed by the

 a.
 Internal Auditor

 b.
 External Auditor

 C. Audit Assistants

 d.
 Employee of the organisation

 (viii) Inte rnal Control Questionnaire contains the questions need to be followed by the

 a.
 Employer of the organisation

 b.
 Employee of the organsation

 C. Auditor of the entity

 d.
 Banker to the organsation

-(ix) x) Accounting control
+(ix) Acc counting control

 a.
 Administrative control

 b.
 Internal audit

 C. Internal check

 d.
 Financial control

-(x) (x) allocation of duties among the staff in such a way that it eliminates the chan duplicity of work a.
+(x) allocation of duties among the staff in such a way that it eliminates the chances of a duplicity of work

+a.
 Internal check

 b.
 Internal control

 c.
 Internal audit

 d.
 Operational control

 Ansv ver:

 (i) а

 (ii) а

 (iii) b

 (iv) а

 (v) а

 (vi) b

 (∨ii) С

 (viii) b

 (ix) d